 - There is a very little chance for you to hear any hissing sound, so don’t expect it.

-Working of 9V Mini Tesla Coil:
+Construction and Testing of 9V Mini Tesla Coil:

 Just follow the steps to wind the coil and use a breadboard to make the connection as shown in the circuit diagram.
-Once you are done with everything your mini tesla coil project will look something like this.
+Once you are done with everything your mini Tesla coil project will look something like this.

 I dint not have a 22K resistor or anything near, so I used two 47K resistors in parallel as shown in the circuit.
 Now, finally it is time to have fun.
 Just power the circuit using a new 9V battery and bring a CFL bulb close to the coil you should be able to watch the CFL bulb glow without any connection on its own just like as shown in the video below.
 You can also achieve the same effect on tube lights as well.
 Go ahead and play around with it, there is a lot more room to improve the project, by increasing the current rating or by increasing the number of turns on secondary coil to get arcs on the free end of secondary coil.
 But, all those things are left for a new tutorial.